mjfwebb/twitch-bot/docs/CONFIGURATION.md

 Once you open this and authorize access, it will redirect you.
 Take the auth code from the new URL.

-The required scopes are `user-read-currently-playing`, `user-read-playback-state`, and `user-modify-playback-state`.

 ### GitHub

+Ensure that the personal access token includes the scope to access and modify issues.

 Visit https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token to obtain the `access_token`

-Ensure that the personal access token includes the scope to access and modify issues.

 ### SevenTV

-You only need to toggle the enabled flag to true.
+You only need to toggle the enabled flag to `true`.
 Internally the bot will use the Twitch account's ID to find your SevenTV ID.

 ### BetterTTV

-You only need to toggle the enabled flag to true.
+You only need to toggle the enabled flag to `true`.
 Internally the bot will use the Twitch account's ID to find your BTTV ID.

 ### FrankerFaceZ

-You only need to toggle the enabled flag to true.
+You only need to toggle the enabled flag to `true`.
 Internally the bot will use the Twitch account's ID to find your FFZ ID.

 ### TikTok

-To get the `session_id` to use the TikTok voices in the !tts command you need to create a TikTok account and extract the session_id from your browser.
+To get the `session_id` to use the TikTok voices in the `!tts` command you need to create a TikTok account and extract the `session_id` from your browser.
 This can be done by accessing the cookies in your browser and copying the value of the `session_id` cookie.

 ## Setting up your commands